 Leg Roller Attachment

-There’s a hex screw that is located at the base of the horn that creates a bit of a bump that could prevent your plates from being positioned at the bottom, while it could also cause them to get stuck — however, we didn’t have much of an issue when using it.
+There’s a hex screw that is located at the base of the horn that creates a bit of a bump that could prevent your plates from being positioned at the bottom.
+This could also cause them to get stuck, though we didn’t have much of an issue when using it.
 Since there is a U-shaped pin that fits into a hole on the side of the leg roller, it won’t move when you use it for your decline bench or core work.
-You also have five height adjustments at your disposal, but since the knob that locks it in place is in an awkward spot, it can be a little difficult to match everything up.
+You also have five height adjustments at your disposal, but since the knob that locks it in place is in an awkward spot, it can be a little tricky to match everything up.

 Preacher Curl Attachment